Changissnz/goals/README.md

 replaced by a strong sense of
 skepticism.
 I believe very little
 outside of the basics.
 And what
-exactly do I feel entitled to?
+exactly did I feel entitled to?
 A job that pays over the minumum
 necessary for me to persist, that
 I enjoy doing because I have an